Three Bridges railway station: Services

-On Sundays, the services to London Victoria and Cambridge reduce to hourly and the service to Peterborough runs hourly but only as far as London Bridge.
+On Sundays, the services to London Victoria and Cambridge reduce to hourly.
+The service from Horsham to Peterborough does not run, but instead one of the Bedford trains ordinarily terminating at Three Bridges is extended to Horsham.

 During the night, the station is served by a half-hourly Thameslink service to Bedford (not calling at London Bridge).
 This service runs on Sunday-Friday nights with an hourly Southern service to London Victoria on Saturday nights.